kephin/Building-tools_webpack/readme.md

 If you change the webpack.config.js file, you have to restart the **webpack-dev-server**.

-When you run **webpack-dev-server**, it internally will execute **webpack** but it stops **webpack** from actually saving any built files in our project directory.
+When you run **webpack-dev-server**, it internally will execute **webpack** but it stops **webpack** from actually saving any built files in our project directory, instead, it saves all the files in memory.
 So we will not see the built files in the project folder.

 **webpack-dev-server** is only for development and not for production use.